cyristal-gems/trip-hazard/README.md

 # Trip Hazard: The Game

-**Trip Hazard** is a quirky arcade‑style endless runner that is best supported on **desktop**.
+**Trip Hazard** is a quirky arcade‑style endless runner that is best supported on **desktop devices**.
 Built using only HTML, CSS, JavaScript, and the Canvas API — no frameworks or installs, just open and play.

 Control a pixel duck through bushes and birds as the tempo rises from easy to tough.